nanobox-io/nanobox-docs/source/live-app-management/remote-access.html.md

 ![Tunnel Connection Credentials](/src-images/tunnel-connection-creds.png)

 Tunnels are primarily used for managing data components.
-More information is available in the [Remotely Managing Data](/data-management/remotely-managing-data/#create-a-secure-tunnel) and [`tunnel`](/cli/tunnel/) docs.
+More information is available in the [Managing Live Data](/data-management/managing-live-data/#create-a-secure-tunnel) and [`tunnel`](/cli/tunnel/) docs.

 ## Security
 Whenever servers are accessed remotely or tunnels created, there are three levels of authorization each request goes through: